 Opening with an analysis of the main theories relating to development in Sub-Saharan Africa, the book explores all the key issues, including:

 The authors use economic tools and concepts throughout, in a way that makes them accessible to students without an economics background.
 Readers are also aided by a wide range of case studies, on-the-ground examples and statistical information, which provide a detailed analysis of each topic.
-This text is also accompanied by a companion website, featuring additional sources for students and instructors.
+This text is also accompanied by an e-resource, featuring additional sources for students and instructors.

 African Economic Development is a clear and comprehensive textbook suitable for courses on African economic development, development economics, African studies and development studies.